Jenni Olson: Career

 In 2005, Olson released The Joy of Life, her debut feature, which won Best Outstanding Artistic Achievement at the 2005 Outfest and at the 2005 Newfest received Best U.S. Narrative Screenplay, and has been favorably reviewed in a number of publications.
 It garnered Olson the Marlon Riggs Award by the San Francisco Film Critics Circle in 2005.
 Working on the film led Olson to pen an open letter to the San Francisco Chronicle on the matter of the Golden Gate Bridge's position as the top suicide landmark in the world.
 Her former colleague, Mark Finch, had jumped from the bridge on January 14, 1995, and Olson used this event to inform her own film.
 Her letter was published on the tenth anniversary of Finch's death and supported the Psychiatric Foundation of Northern California's launching of a campaign for a barrier to be installed on the bridge.
 Olson also distributed her film to the bridge's board of directors, noting "several of the bridge directors told me they appreciated seeing the film and found it illuminating", and in March 2005, the board voted to explore the installation of a barrier to prevent jumping.

 Olson's 2009 short film, 575 Castro St. was shot on the empty Castro Camera store set of the Academy Award-winning drama Milk.

 In 2015, Olson's film, The Royal Road premiered at the 2015 Sundance Film Festival.

 In 2019, Olson directed a short film, In nomine Patris.
 She is currently in development on an experimental film, The Quiet World.

+Olson's work as an experimental filmmaker and her expansive personal collection of LGBTQ film prints and memorabilia were acquired in April 2020 by the Harvard Film Archive.

+In 2021 Olson she honored by the Berlin Film Festival with a Special TEDDY Award for her "decades of bridge-building work with which she has made queer film history visible and tangible… Jenni Olson embodies, lives and creates queer film culture."